Does Beer Freeze? At What Temperature Does Beer Freeze?

 In short – Yes, beer does freeze!

-While it is possible to freeze your beer, knowing the exact freezing point can help you prevent it from happening.
-The freezing temperature of beer depends on the beer’s alcohol content.
-For most beers, around 4-6ABV%, it will generally freeze at around -2ºC.
+While easy to freeze your beer, knowing the exact freezing point can help you prevent it from happening.
+The freezing temperature of beer will depend on the alcohol content.
+Most beers (which range from 4-6ABV%) will generally freeze at around -2ºC.

 If you’re interested in calculating the temperature that your specific beer will freeze, a chemist on reddit shared his formula in which you can do so.
 We hope it makes more sense to you than it did to us… We’re beer geeks, not math nerds!